 Fire and Wilderness

 The Indigenous Peoples of California were as diverse as the landscape they lived on.
 Each undoubtedly used fire in their own special way.
-Unfortunately, a stereotypical image has been formed over the past decade that has ignored this diversity, creating an oversimplified image of Indigenous Peoples burning everywhere in a carefully managed way.
+Unfortunately, a stereotypical image has been formed over the past decade that has ignored this diversity, creating an oversimplified image of Indigenous Peoples burning everywhere.

 The stereotype is exploited by special interests, and enabled by those who do not fully understand the cultural and ecological landscape of California, to promote logging and habitat clearance projects across the state.
 California Governor Newsom cited Native American burning in an executive order when addressing the wildfire crisis in 2019.